chrisnoonan98675/site/xl-deploy/concept/xl-deploy-script-plugin.markdown

 The XL Deploy Script plugin enables XL Deploy to install and provision scripts on hosts.

-The plugin introduces a new *provisioners* that can run a arbitrary script file, based on any interpreter, after the environment is set up.
+The plugin introduces a new *provisioner* that can run an arbitrary script file based on any `interpreter` after the environment is set up.

-The [interpreter](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) (i.e. shell, perl, awk, python, etc...) which will be run by the program loader must exists on the host before executing it.
+The `interpreter` (examples: shell, perl, awk, python) which will be run by the program loader, must exist on the host before executing it.

-For information about requirements and the configuration items (CIs) that the Script plugin provides, refer to the [Script Plugin Reference](/xl-deploy-xld-script-plugin/latest/scriptPluginManual.html).
+For more information about requirements and the configuration items (CIs) that the Script plugin provides, refer to the [Script Plugin Reference](/xl-deploy-xld-script-plugin/latest/scriptPluginManual.html).

 ## Features ##